 1. Discovering Greater Insights and Innovation

-Arguably, one of the greatest opportunities for CPG companies looking to transition into DTC is to learn more about their end-users.
+Arguably, one of the greatest opportunities for CPG companies looking to transition into direct-to-consumer is to learn more about their end-users.
 This will allow them to create better products and nurture greater trust in their companies.

-2. Controlling the User Experience
+2. Controlling User Experience